YRazafim/Get-WindowsSecrets/README.md

 # Why

-To be able to really understand how can we dump Windows Secrets internally.
+To be able to really understand how can we dump Windows Secrets internally.<br/>
 The script work on a local Windows machine.
-It is not intended to bypass AVs.
+It is not intended to bypass AVs.<br/>
 It is commented to understand each process.
-Currently It can :
+Currently It can :<br/>
-	- Dump BootKey
+	- Dump BootKey<br/>
-	- Compute Hashed BootKey
+	- Compute Hashed BootKey<br/>
-	- Dump LSA Secrets
+	- Dump LSA Secrets<br/>
-		- $MACHINE.ACC = Machine account password in clear text if computer is joined to a domain
+		- $MACHINE.ACC = Machine account password in clear text if computer is joined to a domain<br/>
-		- DefaultPassword = Clear text password when autologon is configured for an account
+		- DefaultPassword = Clear text password when autologon is configured for an account<br/>
-		- NL$KM = Secret key in clear text for decrypting Cached Domain Credentials
+		- NL$KM = Secret key in clear text for decrypting Cached Domain Credentials<br/>
-		- DPAPI_SYSTEM = System User MasterKey and System Machine MasterKey in clear text for decrypting System User MasterKey files and System Machine MasterKey files (DPAPI)
+		- DPAPI_SYSTEM = System User MasterKey and System Machine MasterKey in clear text for decrypting System User MasterKey files and System Machine MasterKey files (DPAPI)<br/>
-		- _SC_<ServiceName> = Service account password in clear text
+		- _SC_<ServiceName> = Service account password in clear text<br/>
-		- ASPNET_WP_PASSWORD = Password for .NET services in clear text
+		- ASPNET_WP_PASSWORD = Password for .NET services in clear text<br/>
 		- L$_SQSA_S-<SID> = Clear text answers for Windows Security Questions
-	- DPAPI Secrets
+	- DPAPI Secrets<br/>
-		- Wi-Fi passwords
+		- Wi-Fi passwords<br/>
-		- Chrome cookies/passwords
+		- Chrome cookies/passwords<br/>

 It is clearly inspired from Secretsdump (<https://github.com/SecureAuthCorp/impacket/blob/master/examples/secretsdump.py>) and Pypykatz (<https://github.com/skelsec/pypykatz>).

-Sorry for my coding style.

 # How it works